Mwai Kibaki: 2007: Elections

 On 26 January 2007, President Kibaki declared his intention of running for re-election in the 2007 presidential election.
 On 16 September 2007, Kibaki announced that he would stand as the candidate of a new alliance incorporating all the parties who supported his re-election, called the Party of National Unity.
 The parties in his alliance included the much diminished former ruling KANU, DP, Narc-Kenya, Ford-Kenya, Ford People, and Shirikisho.

 Kibaki's main opponent, Raila Odinga, had used the referendum victory to launch the ODM, which nominated him as its presidential candidate for the 2007 elections.

 On 30 September 2007, President Kibaki launched his presidential campaign at Nyayo Stadium, Nairobi.

 Kalonzo Musyoka then broke away from Raila's ODM to mount his own fringe bid for the presidency, thus narrowing down the contest between the main candidates, Kibaki, the incumbent, and Odinga.
 Opinion polls up to election day showed Kibaki behind Raila Odinga nationally, but closing.
 On regional analysis, the polls showed him behind Raila in all regions of the country except Central Province, Embu, and Meru, where he was projected to take most of the votes, and behind Kalonzo Musyoka in Kalonzo's native Ukambani.
-It was thus projected to be a close election between Kibaki and Raila.